civictheme/monorepo-drupal/docroot/themes/contrib/civic/civic-library/docs/icons.md

 ## Troubleshooting icons

 If you are experiencing a missing icon in your drupal webpage and the SVG tag is not being rendered ie `div.civic-icon` does not have any inner SVG element - this is caused by the icon svg missing from your child theme.
+Follow the above process to include it.